PhiMaii/time-2-love/readme.md

 ---

-## 🧠 Architecture Overview
+## Architecture Overview

 ### ESP Device
 - Connects to WiFi
 - Registers itself at the server using a persistent `DEVICE_ID`
 - Fetches a fixed event timestamp from the server
+- Checks for newer firmware versions
-- Displays remaining time
+- Displays remaining time to the event
-- Polls for blink events
+- Polls for blink events periodically
 - Sends blink triggers on button press
-- Periodically checks for OTA updates

 ### Server
 - Keeps an in-memory list of registered devices